JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1999_Summer.md

 ### Ad Hoc Public Relations Committee

 Working closely with the Domestic Extension Committee, an ad campaign for college campus newspapers has been developed which will put a copy of the book into the hands of young truth seekers.
 With the cooperation of the Finance Committee, a series of enticing fund raising packages were implemented.
-In coordination with the Publications Committee, a series of inserts publicizing SpiritQuest 2000 appeared in the _Mighty Messenger_ and _The Fellowship Herald_.
+In coordination with the Publications Committee, a series of inserts publicizing Spirit Quest 2000 appeared in the _Mighty Messenger_ and _The Fellowship Herald_.

 The PR Committee was instrumental in affecting the organizational name change to _The Urantia Book_ Fellowship, and with implementing a logographic identifier and new stationery.
 A Media Archive has been established for collecting audio and video presentations of _Urantia Book_ related materials for historical and educational purposes.
 Media training has begun with a series of workshops designed to help readers talk about the book to the public in the event they are approached by the mass media.
-The next workshop will be at SpiritQuest 2000 in Vancouver this summer.
+The next workshop will be at Spirit Quest 2000 in Vancouver this summer.

 A new, all-purpose Welcome Kit will debut this summer, and will be available through the Fellowship's web site as well.
 The kit includes a brochure outlining the activities and goals of the Fellowship, a welcome letter from the President, a list of publications, a Study Group Directory, and a sampling of newsletters.
 Upcoming are a Media Kit (explaining the book and the organizationin the event of media inquiries) and a Study Group Kit.